close-dev-team/partner-sdk-php/examples/carousel/createCarousel.md

-# Sending a message to all users in all chats for one event.
+# Creating a carousel for an event.
-Do you want to send a message to all users going to a specific event?
-Then you can use the sendToAllChatsForEvent() operation.
+Do you want to create a carousel for a specific event?
+Then you can use the createCarousel() operation.

 ##### example: